tutorial

 Building Your First n8n Workflow: A Step-by-Step Tutorial

-n8n is a powerful workflow automation platform that gives you visual building and code-level control in one tool.
-This tutorial walks you through building your first real workflow from scratch.
+n8n is a powerful workflow automation platform that gives teams visual building and code-level control in one tool.
+This tutorial walks you through building a first real workflow from scratch.

 What We Will Build